opral/monorepo/inlang/source-code/paraglide/paraglide-js/docs/custom-framework-library.md

+---
+title: Custom Framework Library
+description: ParaglideJS is framework-agnostic, but there are framework-libraries available to make life easier.
+You can also easily build one yourself.
+Learn How!
+---

 # Writing a Framework Library

 You can of course write your own framework library if there isn't one for your framework.